JennicaLeClerc/demos/week4/p1-sample-readme.md

 - #### `public void setTransaction()`
   - Start a transaction block.
 - #### `public void addAllFromDBToCache(final Class<?> clazz)`
-  - Adds all objects currently in the databse of the given clas type to the cache.
+  - Adds all objects currently in the database of the given class type to the cache.

 ## License